romeerez/orchid-orm/docs/src/guide/where.md

 `json` is stored as text, so it has text operators.
 Use the `jsonb` type for JSON operators.

-Takes a string, or sub-query returning string, or raw expression as well as other operators.
+Takes a string, or sub-query returning string, or raw SQL expression as well as other operators.

 ```ts
 db.table.where({